UPDATE: To see updated information on the Cameo 3, head over to the Curio vs Cameo 3 comparison.

 The Silhouette Curio is one of Silhouette’s newest craft machines for DIY projects that is loaded with features.
 The Curio has more capabilities than the Silhouette Cameo.
 The Curio can not only cut and draw, but also emboss, score, sketch, stipple, and etch.
 With dual carriages, you can mix and match functions.

 Although the Silhouette Curio is more versatile than the Silhouette Cameo cutting machine, the Curio is not meant to be a replacement for the Cameo, but rather a supplement, or companion tool.
-The Silhouette Cameo has a 12 inch wide cutting width, and can cut up to 10 feet long.
-The Curio machine is limited to a 8.5 inch by 12 inch cutting surface.
+The Silhouette Cameo has a 12 inch wide cutting width and can cut up to 10 feet long.
+The Curio machine is limited to an 8.5 inch by 12 inch cutting surface.

 What can the Curio do that the Cameo machine can’t?

 Here is a list of capabilities that the Curio can do, but the Cameo can’t: